2020 Policy Agenda For The 116th Session Of Congress

 A new era of split government in Washington; many regulatory challenges on the horizon

-Rep. Maxine Waters (D-CA) the new chairwoman of the House Financial Services Committee has outlined an ambitious agenda, including strengthening consumer protection, focusing on affordable housing, homelessness and housing finance issues.
-She has also created a new Diversity and Inclusion subcommittee to examine the low representation of minorities and women in the financial services industry.
-Chair Waters will also utilize the Committee’s subpoena power to increase committee oversight and public pressure on financial companies and regulators to support the Committee’s objectives.
+Rep. Maxine Waters (D-CA), the chairwoman of the House Financial Services Committee, has outlined an ambitious agenda, including strengthening consumer protection, focusing on affordable housing, homelessness and housing finance issues.
+At start of the 116th Congress, she created a new Diversity and Inclusion subcommittee to examine the low representation of minorities and women in the financial services industry.
+Chair Waters has utilized the committee’s subpoena power to increase committee oversight and public pressure on financial companies and regulators to support the committee’s objectives.

-We also expect Congress to consider the nation’s growing issues around affordable housing supply – both single- family and multifamily.
+During the 117th Congress, we can expect them to consider the nation’s growing issues around affordable housing supply– both single-family and multifamily.
 NCRC has formed the Affordable Homeownership Coalition to offer a comprehensive set of policy recommendations designed to improve the nation’s affordable housing supply and access to affordable homeownership for LMI families.
-In the changing financial marketplace and with the new political landscape, NCRC’s advocacy has gained a new urgency: to protect and strengthen the CRA; to preserve the affordable housing goals and the broader obligations on financial institutions to serve low- and moderate- income borrowers and underserved communities; to ensure enforcement of the nation’s fair housing and fair lending laws; and to protect federal funding for key affordable housing, community development, small business, and for social safety net programs.
+In the changing financial marketplace and with the new political landscape, NCRC’s advocacy has gained a new urgency: to protect and strengthen CRA; to preserve the affordable housing goals and the broader obligations on financial institutions to serve low- and moderate income borrowers and underserved communities; to ensure enforcement of the nation’s fair housing and fair lending laws; and to protect federal funding for key affordable housing, community development, small business and for social safety net programs.

 Adam J. Levitin and Janneke H. Ratcliffe, Rethinking Duties to Serve in Housing Finance.
 (Cambridge, MA: Joint Center for Housing Studies, Harvard University, October 2013.)